Yirol East County: Payams

 It also includes Nyang Town, the headquarters.
+The newly established Billing Payam is bordering Panyijar County in Unity.

 Adior Payam

-Adior Payam (Palual Juet) is one of the Seven Payams of Yirol East county located at 28 km East of Nyang town, the headquarters of Yirol East county.
+Adior Payam (Palual Juet) is one of the Seven Payams of Yirol East county located 28 kilometers from East of Nyang town, the headquarters of Yirol East county.
 It borders Panyijar County of unity state to the north, Duk and Twic East counties of Jonglei State to the northeast and east respectively, Malek Payam to the south, Nyang Town and Tinagau Payam to the west.